dojo/docs/dojo/store.rst

 .. contents::
   :depth: 2

 Dojo Store is an uniform interface for the access and manipulation of stored data.
-Dojo Store is intended to supercede, integrate, and improve upon the Dojo Data API and Dojo Storage API with a simple, easy to implement and extend API, based on HTML5/W3C's IndexedDB object store API.
+Dojo Store is intended to supercede, integrate, and improve upon the Dojo Data API and Dojo Storage API with a simple, easy to implement and extend API, based on `HTML5/W3C's IndexedDB object store API <http://www.w3.org/TR/IndexedDB/#object-store-sync>`_.

 ============